-If not recording on paper, upload equivalent weather information from a public or private weather data source or a copy of facility records.
 Include the location of the original and date accessed if from a digital weather service.
 Copies of facility records must be certified and the location of the original cited.

-ATTACHMENTS - PROTOCOL, PROTOCOL CHANGES, AND OTHER HQ DOCS
+ATTACHMENTS - PROTOCOL, PROTOCOL CHANGES, NATIONAL EFDB SOP AND OTHER HQ DOCS

 - a.
-This is where the protocol and protocol changes should be attached by IR-4 Headquarters.
+This is where the signed protocol and protocol changes should be attached by IR-4 Headquarters.
 The documents can be downloaded here to view. - b.
-Deviation Form: This form is provided for use if needed.
+Deviation Form: This form is provided for use if needed in the Paper Raw Data Notebook.
 Please note that the wet ink original of a deviation shall be sent to the SD, even though the notification was made by phone, text, or e-mail.
-Scan(s) of field site deviations (prior to SD signature) must be uploaded prior to shipment of the original to the SD.
-Signed scans of SOP deviations should be uploaded to the eFDB if relevant to an active trial. - c.
+Signed scans of SOP deviations should be uploaded to the eFDB if relevant to an active trial.
+Do not upload any deviations that are not fully signed by all parties.
+HQ is responsible for adding signed changes to the eFDB. - c.
 Paper Raw Data Book: This document should be printed as soon as trial original raw data is recorded or provided on paper.
 The paper original raw data must be maintained in the Paper Raw Data Book for the trial, unless maintained as for a facility record.
 Follow the instructions and complete the document as if it is a mini paper Field Data Book.
-Include in the appropriate sections any paper raw data generated during the trial.
+Include in the appropriate sections any paper raw data generated during the trial. - d.
+The IR-4 National SOP is provided and must be followed unless protocol or other test site SOP requirements are being followed.
+The original SOP is maintained in the IR-4 eQA system, under the control of the IR-4 Education and Training Committee.
+Protocol and National SOP requirements supersede any guidance provided in this document. - e. eFDB Maintenance and Repair Log: This document is provided as a PDF that can be printed and used for each eFDB device.
+Alternatively, the eFDB Maintenance and Repair Log in the Facility Files eFDB may be used.
+It is a requirement to maintain a maintenance log for each eFDB device that enters raw data.
+A scan of the paper log(s) must be uploaded to each trial's eFDB unless the Facility Files eFDB maintenance log is used.